 Psychological Injuries Caused By Sexual Abuse

-Sexual abuse including rape, sexual assault, historical sexual assault, incest, unwanted touching, grooming and sexual bullying can all lead to serious and ongoing psychological issues for the victim.
+Sexual abuse including rape, sexual assault, historical sexual abuse, incest, unwanted touching, grooming and sexual bullying can all lead to serious and ongoing psychological issues for the victim.

 Victims may suffer from conditions such as post traumatic stress disorder, eating disorders, severe anxiety, lack of trust, inability to form relationships, sleeping difficulty, flashbacks, self-harm, sexually transmitted infections and disassociation amongst many others.